debuggerccai/cookie/README.md

 cookie
 -----------------
 cookie is HTTP cookie.
 This library can better help you use cookie, for example, you can use the getter and setter methods

 ####Methods
 	getCookies():get all cookie
-	set(name, value[, opts]):set cookie; name is key，value is value of key; opts is a obj that contains max-age、path、domain、secure attributes get(name)：get a cookie value by name
+	set(name, value,times):set cookie; name is key，value is value of key,times is hold time;
+	get(name)：get a cookie value by name
 	remove(name)： delete a cookie by name
 	clear(): clear all cookie